 Mountaineer Casino, Racetrack and Resort

 1420 Mountaineer Circle, New Cumberland, WV

 - Mobile/Web-based sportsbook: Caesars Sportsbook

-- The facility and betting options: The Caesars by William Hill Sports Book at the Mountaineer Casino Racetrack & Resort is open seven days a week, taking straight bets, futures, parlays, props, teasers, and round robins.
+- The facility and betting options: Caesars Sportsbook at the Mountaineer Casino Racetrack & Resort is open seven days a week, taking straight bets, futures, parlays, props, teasers, and round robins.
 Featured sports include football, basketball, baseball, hockey, racing, and combat sports like MMA and boxing.

 - Sportsbook features: The Caesars Sportsbook brings a Vegas-like sportsbook experience to West Virginia, offering comfortable seats, a wall of TVs for easy viewing, and a convenient betting counter with a full sheet at your disposal.
 It’s an ideal facility for making a wager and following the action.

 1 Greyhound Drive, Cross Lanes, WV